 Are you throwing money away?
 If you aren’t aware of the different types of can liners available on the market, then chances are you might be.
-Knowing what makes each type of trash can liner unique will help you choose the right one to use for certain applications so you can avoid waste and save resources.
-Learn about can liner materials and their advantages to help you keep your money from going in the trash.
+Knowing what makes each type of trash can liner unique will help you choose the right one to use for certain applications so you can avoid waste and save money from your facility’s total operating budget.
+Learn about can liner materials and their advantages to help you keep your facility’s money from going in the trash.

 Can liner materials and advantages

 High density polyethylene, or HDPE, is one of the sturdiest types of polyethylene available.
 HDPE liners are stiffer and feature less stretch to offer a strong lift strength.
 HDPE can liners can also withstand extreme temperatures compared to the other liner materials.
 Because of its strength, can liners made from HDPE do not need to be as thick as other liners.
 Applications include small to large receptacles, primarily used indoors where materials are soft such as food, laundry, paper and rags.
 HDPE liners do not require as much material to construct, so HDPE liners offer excellent value because they save in shipping and storage costs.

 Linear low density polyethylene